<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=376199849502136&amp;ev=PageView&amp;noscript=1">

 Fall Cleanup: Who Will Take Your Donations?

-There's a chill in the air and beautiful colors on the trees: it's officially autumn in Minnesota.
+There's a chill in the air and beautiful colors on the trees: it's autumn in Minnesota.
 A change in season is always a great time for a cleanup.

 And by cleanup, we mean more than raking leaves and bringing plants indoors.
 Now is the perfect time to dive into cleaning your garage, organizing a storage shed, or sorting through other spaces.
-As you organize and clean before the snow comes, you might even discover a few things you don't want anymore.
+As you organize and clean before the snow flies, you might even discover a few things you don't want anymore.

-As kitchen gadgets, appliances, furniture, and other household items start to pile up, so do questions of what to do with unwanted items.
+As appliances, furniture, and other household items start to pile up, so do questions of what to do with unwanted items.
 If you want to get rid of certain items, who will take them off your hands?
 Where will those boxes in your garage go when it's time to park inside?

 Fortunately, there are a number of organizations in the Twin Cities that will accept your donated household items and keep them out of the dumpster.
 From that extensive list, there are three places we highly recommend: Twin Cities Habitat for Humanity ReStore, Better Futures Minnesota, and Bridging.